dantleech/blog/content/posts/2025/15-11-space.md

 {{< callout >}}
 One major disadvantage with this apporach is that dependencies cannot be controlled effectively without tooling.
-Wouldn't it be nice if each package could declare it's dependencies?
+Wouldn't it be nice if each package/namespace could declare its dependencies?
 {{</ callout >}}

-Note that there is one common theme:
+Note that there is one common theme in all of these approaches:

 - Each **concept** has it's own space.
 - Each directory is a **firewall**.